Sophie Morgan: Career in television

 In 2018 Morgan co-hosted a British Channel 4 TV series, Best Laid Plans, with architectural designer Charlie Luxton.
 They came to the aid of homeowners whose domestic renovation projects had hit problems, helping the couples resolve their differences and come to decisions on how to proceed with their projects.
 The show lasted for one season.

 In 2021 she presented Living Wild: How to Change Your Life. in a road trip across the UK, meeting people united by a desire to build new lives around the things they love.

-Since November 2021 Morgan has appeared on several occasions as a guest on ITV's Loose Women.
+From 2021-24, Morgan was one of the rotating panellists on ITV's Loose Women.

 Reportage

 Morgan has appeared in Horizon for BBC Two, The One Show for BBC One and has reported for Channel 4 News as part of the No Go Britain series which examines accessibility and transport issues for disabled people.

 In 2019, Morgan presented 'The Secrets of Amazon', an edition of the Channel 4 current affairs series Dispatches.